Rehabilitation is a process. It can take place at a variety of points in someone’s care and in a variety of settings, including:

 There are also private fee-for-service clinics in the community that provide rehabilitation services, e.g., physiotherapy.

-A doctor usually arranges for rehabilitation in a hospital-based program/clinic/service (a referral is made).
+If you need rehabilitation after you leave hospital, a doctor usually arranges for outpatient rehabilitation in a hospital-based program/clinic/service (a referral is made).

-For rehabilitation services provided by a CCAC, a referral may be made by a health professional or the individual may contact the CCAC directly.
+For home-based rehabilitation services, a referral may be made by a health professional or the individual may contact home and community care programs directly.